scribe-analytics/scribe-analytics/README.md

    the page is refreshed, either by the user or programmatically.

 Scribe Analytics will capture clicks on links and form interaction even when those links and forms are added dynamically via JavaScript.
+This is extremely important in modern websites because so much content is inserted dynamically.

 # Getting Started